 Rost was a many-sided scholar who published very little himself, but was always helpful to others.
 He “elected to turn himself into an Oriental encyclopaedia, which no one consulted in vain.”
 He knew a great number of languages, in Canterbury he is said to have taught, beside German and Hebrew, Sanskrit, Tamil, Chinese, Malay, Hindustani, Persian, Marathi, Portuguese, Dutch, Arabic, Burmese, Sinhalese, Pāli, and Tibetan; also knew Telugu, Urdu, Thai, Swahili, and Malagasy.
 According to JRAS, his main interest was Sanskrit, according to Windisch, Pāli and Indonesian languages.
 He was also interested in archaeology, ethnology and history.
 In India Office he had few duties, but one of the world’s largest manuscript collections at his use and an ex officio contact with scholars all over the world.

-Publications: an unpublished diss. on Sinhalese.
+Publications: An unpublished diss. on Sinhalese grammar.
 1847.

-– “Über den Manusāra”, ISt 1:2, 1850, 315-320 (Burmese Manu rendering in Pāli).
+– “Über den Manusāra”, ISt 1:2, 1850, 315-320 (Pāli transl. of Burmese Manu rendering).

 – Treatise on the Indian Sources of the Ancient Burmese Laws.
 1850.

-– edited: H. H. Wilson, Essays.
+– Edited: H. H. Wilson, Essays.
 Analytical, Critical and Philological on Subjects Connected with Sanskrit Literature.
 1-3.
 408+406+392 p.
-1864; B. H. Hodgson, Essays on Indian Subjects.
+1864 (with notes); B. H. Hodgson, Essays on Indian Subjects.
 1-2.
-1880; with others: Miscellaneous Papers relating to Indo-China.
-1886-87.
+1880; with others: Miscellaneous Papers relating to Indo-China. ???+311 p.
+L. 1886-87.

-– articles on Oriental philology in Enc.
+– Articles on Oriental philology in Enc.
 Britannica and the Athenaeum.